pmean/build-website/text/06/AbstainerErrors.md

 in risk compared to moderate drinkers disappears.
 Of course, both groups always look much better than the heavy alcohol consumption group.

-I\'ll try to find the original research article and produce a summary here.
+I'll try to find the original research article and produce a summary here.
 It is an interesting example of how defining a control group without the benefit of randomization can sometimes lead to faulty conclusions.